LLC OPERATING AGREEMENT

 MANDATORY TAX DISTRIBUTION

-Notwithstanding any other provision of this Agreement, the Company shall distribute to each Member, no later than March 15 of each calendar year (or on or before the applicable estimated tax due dates under I.R.C. § 6654, if earlier), an amount equal to such Member's allocable share of the Company's net taxable income for the immediately preceding fiscal year multiplied by the highest combined marginal federal and state income tax rate applicable to any Member in such year (the "Mandatory Tax Distribution").
+Notwithstanding any other provision of this Agreement, the Company shall distribute to each Member, no later than March 15 of each calendar year (or on or before the applicable estimated tax due dates under I.R.C. §6654, if earlier), an amount equal to such Member's allocable share of the Company's net taxable income for the immediately preceding fiscal year multiplied by the highest combined marginal federal and state income tax rate applicable to any Member in such year (the "Mandatory Tax Distribution").
 Such Mandatory Tax Distribution shall be credited against and reduce any subsequent regular distribution to which such Member would otherwise be entitled.
-This provision is intended to ensure that Members have sufficient liquidity to satisfy their personal income tax obligations attributable to Company income, it being understood that, pursuant to I.R.C. § 702 and the pass-through regime of I.R.C. § 701, LLC income is taxable to Members on a current basis whether or not distributed.
-No Mandatory Tax Distribution shall be made to the extent prohibited by 6 Del.
-C. § 18-607 (or analogous state restrictions on distributions rendering the Company insolvent).
+No Mandatory Tax Distribution shall be made to the extent prohibited by the Delaware LLC Act (or, where applicable, 6 Del.
+C. §18-607) restricting distributions that would render the Company insolvent.

 INDEMNIFICATION AND LIMITATION OF LIABILITY